-In what appears to be a regular occurrence, a small number of late semester student absences have again detrimentally affected the a "late work exercise" due to excessive absences during the regular semester and/or not acting to withdraw from the course enrolled students completing the required course assessment activity as With the return of a stable face-to-face classroom environment, additional group activities reinforcing concepts of both Goal_A and Goal_B have directly benefited student comprehension-retention of essential overarching "fine art appreciation" concepts.
+In what appears to be a regular occurrence, a small number of late semester student absences have again detrimentally affected the overall final percentages of both Goal_A and Goal_B with 25 % of a "late work exercise" due to excessive absences during the regular semester and/or not acting to withdraw from the course enrolled students completing the required course assessment activity as With the return of a stable face-to-face classroom environment, additional group activities reinforcing concepts of both Goal_A and Goal_B have directly benefited student comprehension-retention of essential overarching "fine art appreciation" concepts.
 Implementation of this revised instructional model will be carried forward into future semesters with the intent of growing a more comprehensive student experience.
 Fall: